eqNj/eqN-PD2-Filter/README.md

 Regular Rejuvenation Potions (not Full) and Greater Mana Potions (not Super, unless 'Potionless') are hidden.

 Magic rings and amulets are hidden.

+### The 'Super Strict' filter level has the following changes (after character level 75):

+To be elaborated...

 # Changelog: